yatima1460/Drill/README.md

 ## Build

+### IMPORTANT

+- If you omit `-b release` a slower debug version with infinite logs (NOT recommended) will be created
+- Note: `-b release-debug` is somewhat in between a debug and a release version, it's compiled with fast code but it has debug checks enabled and some logs

 ### All OSes

 - Install DMD
     - on Linux download the .deb, don't install it from apt, be sure GDC doesn't get installed as backend compiler
-- cd CLI / cd GTK / cd WinAPI etc..
+- Build a configuration, check the possible ones inside `dub.json`:
+    - `dub build -b release -c CLI`
-- dub build -b release
+    - `dub build -b release -c GTK`
+    - etc...
+- Output will be inside `./Build`

 ### Windows Visual Studio

 - Install DMD
 - Install Visual Studio 2017
 - Install VisualD
-- cd CLI / cd WinAPI
 - dub generate visuald
 - Open the project & Build Solution

-### Remember

-If you omit `-b release` a slower debug version with various logs (not recommended) will be created

 ### Debugging